 - Like You Would Really Do It: Averted.
 People were genuinely wondering whether Shepard was actually going to betray Mordin.
 Thankfully he doesn't.

 - But played straight with the "death" of Shepard, who was shown to be alive in the very next chapter.

 - In Dark Witness, readers were pretty nervous over whether Tali's critical injuries in the second-to-last chapter would kill her or not.
 Given that the story was written and completed long before Tali was even confirmed to be in the third game (and then post-release interviews with select Bioware writers in 2012 revealed Tali really did almost get cut from the squad roster!), people had good reason to worry.

-- Magnificent Bastard: Unlike in the game where he's demoted to cartoonish Smug Snake following his Villainous Breakdown, The Illusive Man manages to retain his Magnificent Bastard credentials by playing a highly effective game of Xanatos Speed Chess in the epilogue of Razor's Edge, being Dangerously Genre Savvy enough to use a common enemy to keep Shepard willingly on his side and using the commander to take out the Shadow Broker.
+- Magnificent Bastard: Unlike in the game where he's demoted to cartoonish Smug Snake following his Villainous Breakdown, The Illusive Man manages to retain his Magnificent Bastard credentials by playing a highly effective game of Xanatos Speed Chess in the epilogue of Razor's Edge, being savvy enough to use a common enemy to keep Shepard willingly on his side and using the commander to take out the Shadow Broker.
 (The Illusive Man's greatest rival).

 - Nightmare Fuel: The Nightmare sequences in Requiem where Shepard watches the deaths of his friends are terrifying to say the least.